Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations

-\abstract {Supernova (SN) 1987A, with its long-rising ($\gtrsim$40~days) light curve, defines a rare subclass of type II SNe known as \Alike~events.
-Representing only $\sim$1–3\% of all core-collapse SNe and often found in low-metallicity environments, their large diversity suggests a wide range of progenitor and explosion properties.} {The study aims to improve the understanding of \Alike~SNe by characterizing their explosion parameters, including kinetic energy, ejected mass, progenitor radius at the explosion, and synthesized \Ni mass.
-Additionally, it seeks to identify systematic trends in both the physical properties and the observed spectrophotometric features of these peculiar events.} {A new Bayesian parameter estimation method, based on our \Ni-dependent analytical model for hydrogen-rich SNe, is applied to derive explosion parameters from the light curves and expansion velocities of one of the largest and most comprehensive \Alike~SN samples to date.
+\abstract {The supernova (SN) 1987A, with its long-rising ($\gtrsim$40~days) light curve, defines a rare subclass of type II SNe known as \Alike~events.
+Representing only $\sim$1–3\% of all core-collapse SNe and often found in low-metallicity environments, their large diversity suggests a wide range of progenitor and explosion properties.} {Our aim with this study is to improve the understanding of \Alike~SNe by characterizing their explosion parameters, including kinetic energy, ejected mass, progenitor radius at the explosion, and synthesized \Ni mass.
+Additionally, we seek to identify systematic trends in both the physical properties and the observed spectrophotometric features of these peculiar events.} {A new Bayesian parameter estimation method based on our $^{56}$Ni-dependent analytical model for hydrogen-rich SNe is applied to derive explosion parameters from the light curves and expansion velocities of one of the largest and most comprehensive \Alike~SN samples to date.
 These data are measured through a consistent analysis of observations available in the literature.} {The analysis reveals a heterogeneous population that nevertheless clusters into two main groups: (i) lower-energy explosions with modest \Ni\ yields ($\sim$0.07~M$_\odot$), similar to SN~1987A, and (ii) more energetic events (up to $\sim$5~foe) with larger nickel production and, in some cases, unusually extended progenitors.
-We confirm a robust correlation between \Ni\ mass, peak luminosity, and explosion energy, as well as between ejecta mass and recombination timescale.
-A remarkable anti-correlation between the strength of Ba\,{\sc ii} lines and photospheric velocity points to progenitor compactness and ejecta density, rather than enhanced Ba abundance, as the main driver of the prominent absorption features seen in many 87A-like SNe.} {Our findings indicate that 87A-like SNe populate a continuous distribution of explosion energies and progenitor radii.
-The study underscores the need to extend analytical frameworks to include additional power sources, enabling scalable and accurate modelling of the growing number of peculiar transients that will be discovered by current and upcoming surveys (e.g. ZTF, LSST).} \keywords{supernovae: general -- supernovae: individual: \Alike~SNe -- Methods: analytical -- Methods: statistical }
+We confirm a robust correlation between \Ni\ mass, peak luminosity, and explosion energy, as well as between ejecta mass and the recombination timescale.
+An anticorrelation between Ba~II line strength and photospheric velocity indicates that stronger Ba~II absorptions in \Alike~SNe arise from more compact, slowly expanding ejecta. } {Our findings indicate that 87A-like SNe populate a continuous distribution of explosion energies and progenitor radii.
+The study underscores the need to extend analytical frameworks to include additional power sources that will enable scalable and accurate modeling of the growing number of peculiar transients that will be discovered by current and upcoming surveys (e.g., ZTF and LSST).} \keywords{supernovae: general -- supernovae: individual: \Alike~SNe -- Methods: analytical -- Methods: statistical }

 \nolinenumbers